gsiekaniec/LOTUS/inputs_outputs_description/README.md

 ### Outputs

-:warning: The ```--weakness_threshold``` or ```-w``` option allows you to take a gene into account only if its average percentage of weakness over all samples is less than or equal to the threshold passed to the option.
+> __Note__ The **--weakness_threshold** or **-w** option allows you to take a gene into account only if its average percentage of weakness over all samples is less than or equal to the threshold passed to the option.
 By default this threshold is set to *100* but lowering this threshold allows to obtain more robust results on the remaining genes.
 Therefore, this option impacts all the outputs of the merge module.

 #### Mutated genes file